 Pick a date.
-Decide on a date that works for you (and your location if it’s outside the home).
+Decide on a date that works for you.
 Setting a date at least a couple of weeks out is generally a good rule of thumb.

 Create an invitation list.
 Think of friends, neighbors, coworkers, and family.
 Consider people in your clubs, church, gym, or other communities.
 Prepare a list of 20 to 30 people.
-It’s a high number, because many will not be able to join you on the particular date and time you’ve chosen.
-Welcome your guests to bring friends if you’re comfortable with that.
+It’s a high number, but it’s good to shoot high because many will not be able to join you on the particular date and time you’ve chosen.
+Encourage your guests to bring friends!

 Draft an invitation and send it out.
-You know your network best, so choose a delivery method that makes sense for you, whether phone calls, mail, email, social media, or invitation platforms like Evite or Paperless Post.
-We have templates you cane use in this toolkit.
+You know your network best, so choose a delivery method that makes sense for you--whether it’s phone calls, mail, email, social media, or invitation platforms like Evite or Paperless Post.
+We have templates you can use in this toolkit.

 Sketch out a rough agenda.
 This exercise will help you plan the evening/afternoon/morning.
 We have a sample agenda for you, but make it your own.
-The goals are to let people know about ranked choice voting and recruit supporters, so as long as those elements are included, any take on an agenda works.
+The goals are to let people know about ranked choice voting and recruit supporters; so as long as those elements are included, any agenda works.

 Send an event reminder.
-And request RSVPs a few days before the meeting for those that haven’t yet responded.
+Request RSVPs a few days before the gathering for those that haven’t yet responded.

 Prepare your remarks.
-These could be as minimal as a welcome to your guests if you have someone from FairVote join the meeting.
-They could also be a short talk (5-10 min) about ranked choice voting.
-We have an example to help you craft these.
+These could be as minimal as welcoming your guests if you have someone from FairVote join the meeting by phone or video.
+Or you can give a short talk yourself (5-10 min) about ranked choice voting.
+We have an example to help you craft this.

 Turn in the contact information.
-First review it and make sure there aren’t any obvious errors.
-Either take a picture of the signup sheet and send it in to your organizer or data enter the contact information at a url we provide that is specific to you.
+First review it to make sure there aren’t any obvious errors.
+Either take a picture of the signup sheet and send it in to your organizer, or enter the contact information at a URL we provide that is specific to you.

 Thank your guests and follow up with next steps.
 It’s so important to let people know how much you appreciate their time.
-We’re all busy and they came to the meeting because of their relationship with you.
+We’re all busy, and they came to the gathering because of their relationship with you.
 It’s also another opportunity to let them know, briefly, why you support RCV.
-Let them know that you appreciated their attendance via email, phone, or whatever makes sense for you.
-And if they have signed up or indicated interest in helping out in additional way (e.g. hosting a house meeting, helping you plan a mock election event), then follow up with them about next steps.
+Let them know that you appreciated their attendance, via email, phone, or whatever makes sense for you.
+And if they have signed up or indicated interest in helping out in an additional way (e.g. hosting a house meeting, helping you plan a mock election event), then follow up with them about next steps.